 4. He was outspoken against racism

-As a child, Einstein started speaking later than other children in his class (around age three).
-His teachers concluded that he might be a slow learner - little did they know.
+As a child, Einstein started speaking later than other children (at around age three) and his teachers thought he might be a slow learner.
+Little did they know he would go on to become synonymous with the idea of a scientific genius.

 6. He was still working as a clerk while making his famous discoveries